top of page

 SBHC Map

-• To view information about an SBHC on the map, click on a marker or use the search bar.
+• To view information about a verified SBHC on the map, click on a marker or you can use the red bar at the top of the map to search.
 You can also use the filters to find SBHCs that offer particular services.

 • Information included for each SBHC site: